elkraneo/stepintovision.ai/README.md

 ```

 Use `--help` to list additional options including pagination controls and an
 alternative base URL for staging or archived copies.
+The CLI also respects the
+`STEPINTOVISION_BASE_URL` environment variable, which is useful when the
+production domain is inaccessible from your network.

 ### Run the Development Server